papersummary/papersummary.github.io/_posts/2019-06-13-text-generation-with-exemplar-based-adaptive-decoding.md

 ### Limitations
 - No direct learning on how to pick right example (possibly using RL?)
-- They only use only one example as a reference
+- They use only one example as a reference